kmonlineworks/react-touch-slide-v1/README.md

+# React Touch / Swipe Slider Reuseable Component

+This react touch slide component is build using **styled-component**

+It can be used in any react app as a component easily.

+Used previously created react card components parts to displaying data for slide.

+The card component has used dummy data fetch from fake API provided by dummyjson.

+### Special Thanks for Free Fake API Data [DummyJson](https://dummyjson.com)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).